 The developer is allowed the use of up to 100 percent residential or up to 100 percent commercial development of the Town Center based upon the market demand for commercial space at the time of development.

 III.
-Definitions
+Definitions.

 Terms used within this PD, including its exhibits, shall be defined as stated below.
-If a term is not listed below, the definition in the Zoning Ordinance shall apply (specifically Section 6-100 - Definitions).
+If a term is not listed below, the definition in Section 6-100, "Definitions and Interpretation of Terms," of the Zoning Ordinance applies).